VAT for Freelancers in Estonia

 VAT registration becomes mandatory once your taxable turnover exceeds €40,000 in any consecutive 12-month window — not just a calendar year.
 You must register within 3 business days of crossing it.

 When you invoice a VAT-registered business in another EU country, you charge 0% VAT and include a reverse-charge note.
 The client accounts for VAT in their country.
+This is not an exemption — it is the correct treatment under EU rules.

 Every euro of VAT collected from clients belongs to EMTA.
 It is not revenue and must never be spent on operations.
+The monthly KMD return settles the account — if you have spent the VAT, you face a cash shortfall on the 20th.

 Once registered, you must file a VAT return (KMD) by the 20th of each month — even if you had no VATable transactions.
 Filing late triggers automatic penalties.
+EMTA does not send reminders.

 What VAT obligations does a freelancer or FIE have in Estonia?
 Below €40,000 annual turnover, VAT registration is optional — you do not charge VAT and cannot reclaim it.
 Once turnover exceeds €40,000 in a rolling 12 months, registration is mandatory within 3 days.
-After registration, you charge 22% VAT on sales to Estonian clients, 0% on sales to VAT-registered EU businesses (reverse charge), and handle EU B2C sales through the OSS scheme.
+After registration, you charge 24% VAT on sales to Estonian clients, 0% on sales to VAT-registered EU businesses (reverse charge), and handle EU B2C sales through the OSS scheme.
 Monthly KMD returns are due by the 20th of the following month.
 This page covers everything — from the threshold mechanics to filing the return.

 Section 1 — The €40,000 VAT Registration Threshold